LaraSiblinii/Finetune-SAM/README.md

 **Introduction**

-This repository contains the code for my master's thesis, titled: **Optimized Prompting in SAM for Few-Shot and Weakly Supervised Segmentation of Complex Structures and Small Lesions**, which as accepted at the **MICCAI** conference.
+This repository contains the code for my master's thesis, titled: **"Optimized Prompting in SAM for Few-Shot and Weakly Supervised Segmentation of Complex Structures and Small Lesions"**, which as accepted at the **MICCAI** conference.
 In this project, we fine-tune the decoder part of the SAM (Segment Anything Model) using the Vanilla method, where all parameters are updated during training, as depicted in Figure 1.

 ![Figure 1/ SAM Setup](Figure1.png)